-A two-state solution - the idea of Israel and Palestine living side-by-side and at peace - has been the bedrock of US diplomacy for the past two decades.
+A two-state solution - the idea of Israel and Palestine living side-by-side and at peace - has been the bedrock of US and international diplomacy for the past two decades.

 "There are two prerequisites for peace.
-First the Palestinians must recognize the Jewish state ...
+First, the Palestinians must recognise the Jewish state ...
 Second, in any peace agreement, Israel must retain the overriding security control over the entire area west of the Jordan River," he said.